MrSaints/dotfiles/README.md

 # dotfiles

-_A work in progress._

 A set of configuration files for my home, and work development environment.

-Currently, `scripts` only targets Arch Linux, and Debian systems.
+`scripts` largely targets Arch Linux, and Debian systems.
+But, some may work on MacOS.

+For my homelab, see [`mypi`](https://github.com/MrSaints/mypi).

 ## GPG

+My private key is stored offline, encrypted.
+To set it up on a new workstation:

 ```
+# Decrypt Key
 gpg --decrypt key.asc.gpg

+# Import Key
 gpg --import key.asc

-# trust
+# Trust
 gpg --edit-key <key>
 git config --global user.signingkey <key>
 ```